Submissions & Future Issues

 Call for Articles

-Communities magazine is now seeking articles for issue #160, "Youth in Community."
-The issue will be out in September 2013.
+Communities magazine is now seeking articles for issue #163, "Business Ventures in Community."
+The issue will be out in June 2014.

 possible questions to address (feel free to pick and choose or innovate):

-- What are the differences between childhoods spent in and out of intentional community?
+- What are the business legacies and lessons of long-standing or historical intentional communities?

 Please remember that we are looking for stories, personal experiences, and concrete examples in your answers--these are what will make your ideas and observations most "real" and relevant to readers.